wymeditor/wymeditor/pre-release_checklist.md

 own archive, but it's important to include an archive in a known place for ease of use.

+* Ensure that the checked-in version located in `dist/` is up to date with the current source.
 * Follow the `README.md` instructions to create the `tar.gz` archive.
 * Tag the current version in git using [Semantic Versioning](http://semver.org/) and push the tag to github.